HL7/davinci-pdex-formulary/input/pagecontent/use_cases_and_overview.md

 <a name="searching-formulary-drugs"></a>
 ### Searching Formulary Drugs
+This guide provides a mechanism for rudimentary drug searching and filtering based on drug codes, names, and forms, by requiring server systems to support this data.
+This capability is not robust and client systems are encouraged to augment their drug searching capabilities using outside services or data sources to better meet the needs of their users.

 Searching for formulary drugs can be done by RxNorm code, RxNorm drug name, and dose form.
 In a formulary API, payers are likely to only include the specific drugs, specific down to form and strength, that are included in the coverage.
 If a search does not return the anticipated or desireable results, it is recommended that the client broaden the search (e.g. include both generic and brand RxNorm codes, search on name without strength, or search on an RxNorm code that does not include strength - see more guidance about supported RxNorm code term types below).
 Additionally, drugs that have special coverage rules may or may not be included in an API.
 These rules are often expressed in additional formulary documentation, referenced by the [InsurancePlan.contact](StructureDefinition-usdf-PayerInsurancePlan-definitions.html#InsurancePlan.contact), which **SHOULD** be presented to the user of the client application.

 Formulary searches may be restricted to just the drugs supported by the payer therefore it is up to the user or calling application to convert patient searching requirements for branded or equivalent drugs into one or more formulary searches.